bitcoin/bitcoin/doc/build-osx.md

 ## Running Bitcoin Core

-Bitcoin Core should now be available at `./src/bitcoind`.
+Bitcoin Core should now be available at `./src/navcoind`.
-If you compiled support for the GUI, it should be available at `./src/qt/bitcoin-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/navcoin-qt`.

-The first time you run `bitcoind` or `bitcoin-qt`, it will start downloading the blockchain.
+The first time you run `navcoind` or `navcoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: